openSUSE/yomi/README.md

 ## Cleaning the disks

-Yomi try to be careful with the current data stored in the disks.
-By default will not remove any partition, nor will make an implicit decision about the device where the installation will run.
+Yomi tries to be careful with the current data stored on the disks.
+By default, it will not remove any partition nor will make an implicit decision about the device where the installation will run.

 If we want to remove the data from the device, we can use the provided